Cardiac Bypass Surgery in India

 - Healthcare in India excels in treatments relating to cardiothoracic surgery, joint replacement, transplants, orthopedic surgery, ophthalmology, and urology to name a few.

 - Indian medical institutes offer gamut of services ranging from general medicine & surgery for many diseases and complications.

-- Cardiac bypass surgery is available in major cities like Mumbai, Delhi, Bangalore, Chennai, Kolkata and Hyderabad.
-These cities have world class hospitals that attract a huge crowd of international patients who opt for low cost treatment other than home country.
+- Cardiac bypass surgery is available in major cities like Mumbai, Pune, Kochi, Goa, Kerala, Jaipur, Chandigarh, Delhi, Bangalore, Chennai, Kolkata and Hyderabad.
+These cities have world class hospitals that attract a huge crowd of international patients who opt for low cost cardiac bypass surgery in India other than home country.

 Cardiac Bypass Surgery Cost:

 The cost of Cardiac bypass surgery in India is much lower than that in any other developed country.
 International patients visit India for the procedure as they get it done at a cost which is competitive and reasonable.
 Here is the cost comparison of treatment in India and other countries.

 Mr. Andrew Gayle from the UK shares his experience of getting his Father’s (Mr. Oliver Gayle) Cardiac Bypass Surgery done in India

 Mr. Andrew Gayle

 Cardiac Bypass Surgery in India-Go with Indian Healthguru Group: